Greece's biggest firm leaves, jobless rate soars

-ATHENS Greece's jobless rate topped 25 percent and its biggest company said it would quit the country on Thursday in a fresh blow to an economy that German experts warned cannot be "saved" without writing off more debt.
+ATHENS Greece said its jobless rate had topped 25 percent and its biggest company announced on Thursday it would quit the country, in a fresh blow to an economy German experts warned cannot be "saved" without writing off more debt.

 The firm, which bottles Coke and other drinks in 28 countries from Russia to Nigeria, is Greece's biggest by market value and is 23 percent owned by The Coca-Cola Co (KO.N) of the United States.
 It said its Greek plants would be unaffected.